rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   TODO: work through the challenges presented in [these videos](https://www.youtube.com/playlist?list=PLz0n_SjOttTenxXXdML7fOu1og3D9LaME).
 -   And [this](https://www.youtube.com/watch?v=reSApZ0TK_s), [this](https://www.youtube.com/watch?v=xu6kkLJ58Z0), and [this](https://www.youtube.com/watch?v=3EebMeEo91c).
 -   TODO: move some of this discussion to the next sections on instrumentalism and postpositivism.

-Poincar&eacute;:

->   At first blush it seems to us that the theories last only a day
->   and that ruins upon ruins accumulate.
->   Today the theories are born, tomorrow they are the fashion,
->   the day after tomorrow they are classic,
->   the fourth day they are superannuated,
->   and the fifth they are forgotten. [^Poincare1913p351]

 Rovelli: